makhomed/spacemon/README.rst

 ``warning`` directive has syntax ``warning <number>%``.
 Default value of ``warning`` directive is ``80%``.
 It can be redefined to any other value, in bounds from 20% to 90%.
-Value of ``wanging`` directive will be used for all below host declarations.
+Value of ``warning`` directive will be used for all below host declarations.
 For example:

 .. code-block:: none